ethanj12/Spotify-Playlist-Migrate/README.md

 4. Run convert_to_spotify.py, inputting username and the playlist you want to copy
 5. Login to your youtube account when prompted
 6. Choose how many songs you would like to copy over
-7. Go to your Youtube accoutn and ensure that the playlists were added
+7. Go to your Youtube account and ensure that the playlists were added

 # WARNING ABOUT QUOTAS